CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (2) Pay a tax; or

-(c) Investors in mutual funds shall be taxable if they are:
+(c) Investors in mutual funds shall be taxed if they are:

-(3) Fiduciaries, deriving their appointment from a court of this state within the scope of RSA 77:3, III.
+(2) Executors, deriving their appointment from a court of this state within the scope of RSA 77:3, I(c).

-(2) Direct obligations of the United States Government.
+(2) Direct obligations of the United States Government; and

-(e) Amounts received from such funds by investors on all investments in New Hampshire direct or municipal obligations and direct obligations of the United States Government shall be deemed to be an investment by the investor in such New Hampshire direct or municipal obligations and United States Government obligations and not be considered taxable dividends.
+(e) Amounts received from mutual funds by investors on all investments in New Hampshire direct or municipal obligations, and direct obligations of the United States Government shall be deemed to be an investment by the investor in such New Hampshire direct or municipal obligations and United States Government obligations and shall not be considered taxable dividends.

 (1) Reported to the investor by the mutual fund as interest from New Hampshire direct or municipal obligations and direct obligations of the United States Government;